ProsperWorks/copper-sdk/docs/CONFIGURATION.md

 ```

 #### allowHttp
-By default we do not allow http url to be used in embedded app.
-If you do need it, e.g. for you local development, you could turn `allowHttp: true`, so we will support it.
+By default, Copper does not allow http url to be used in an embedded app.
+However, setting Optional Advanced Configuration `allowHttp: true` will allow users to embed http url into the embedded app.

-However, the browser might still block you from seeing it.
+If the browser still blocks the user from seeing the http url, following the steps below would unblock the user:
-You probably need to click the small icon in right most of your browser's address bar and click allow run unsafe script.
+1. Click on the small icon in the user's browser's address bar on the right
+2. Click on "allow run unsafe script"

 #### verifyServer
-This is allowing you to verify your parent frame is actually copper.
-Please see more deatils in
+This allows users to verify that their parent frame is actually Copper.
+Please see more details in
 [Secure Example](./EXAMPLES.html#secure-example)